linnilsupak/angular-form-comparison/README.md

 3. go into the homework to creating the angular login form.

 ## Homework
-1. On your own branch create from starter, create a login form with template driven form on template-driven-form component.
+> On your own branch create from starter, create a login form with two inputs: username and password.
+If user still did not input the valid value, the form must not let the user submit the form and tell the user why they can not.
+The condition for valid input fields are as below.
-(Please put validation into the form for user name and password too.)
++ username: required the value
++ password: required the value and the password must be long or longer than 6 characters.
+We have 3 homeworks for you in total, please look below to complete them.
+1. Create the homework form with template driven form on template-driven-form component.
 <a href='https://codecraft.tv/courses/angular/forms/template-driven/'>Template Driven Form Tutorial Link</a>
-2. On your own branch, create a login form with model driven form on model-driven-form component.
+2. Create the homework form with model driven form on model-driven-form component.
-(Please put validation into the form for user name and password too.)
 <a href='https://codecraft.tv/courses/angular/forms/model-driven/'>Model Driven Form Tutorial Link</a>
 <a href='https://codecraft.tv/courses/angular/forms/model-driven-validation/'>Model Driven Form Validatoin Tutorial Link</a>
 3. Continue from model-driven-form component, you can write unit test for the login form on model-driven-form.component.spec.ts file.